ameerwald/cds_lang_exam_assignment4/README.md

 This assignment can be found at my github [repo](https://github.com/ameerwald/cds_lang_exam_assignment4).

 ## The data
-The same dataset of fake and real news headlines used previously can be found again [here] (https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
+The same dataset of fake and real news headlines used previously can be found again [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
 It contains the headline, text of the story and label (fake or real).

 ## Assignment description